ovotech/gitoops/docs/blog_post.md

 - jobs (i.e. `deploy prod` or `tf-plan-prod`)
 - environment variables (often secrets)

-The relationships we are looking for are of moderate depth and can also take several different forms.
+The relationships we are looking for are of moderate depth and can take several different forms.

 An organization may use different CI/CD systems.
 We mostly use CircleCI, GitHub Actions and [AWS CodeBuild](https://tech.ovoenergy.com/building-a-secure-ci-cd-pipeline-for-terraform-infrastructure-as-code/), with a dash of Jenkins laying around for good ol' legacy reasons.
 Most CI/CD systems support user-defined environment variables, but with different twists.
 For example: